 For 2016/17 most flood defence expenditure will again be funded directly by the Department for Food and Rural Affairs (Defra).
 As in previous years, a small element remains payable relating to regional schemes, many of them to improve flood defences.
-The Environment Agency has not finalised its levy for 2016/17 though Brent's levy is expected to rise by £4k to £194k.
+The Environment Agency has now finalised its levy for 2016/17 with an average 1.99% increase and Brent's levy will rise by £13k to £203k reflecting the impact of Brent's rising tax base.